We use cookies to make sure you get the best experience.

 Skill categoryFront office skillsBack office skillsCommon skills for growth

-CommunicationStrong interpersonal skills, effective verbal and written communicationPrecise written communication, teamwork and collaborationContinuous learning, adaptability
+CommunicationStrong interpersonal skills, effective verbal and written communicationPrecise written communication, teamwork, collaborationContinuous learning, adaptability

 TechnicalProficiency in industry-specific software/tools, data analysis skillsData entry, software proficiency, attention to detailProblem-solving, time management